AbidbinAzhar/AI-Driven-Real-Time-Translation-System/README.md

 ---

-# API Configuration
+## API Configuration

-Create a RapidAPI account and obtain an API key.
+Create a RapidAPI account and obtain your API key.

 Replace: